Ukraine invasion: What to know as Putin alerts nuclear force

 The announcement came hours after Russia announced that its delegation had flown to Belarus to await talks.
 Ukrainian officials initially rejected the move, saying any talks should take place elsewhere.
 Belarus has allowed Russia to use its territory as a staging ground for the invasion of Ukraine.

-Zelenskyy, who has refused to abandon the Ukrainian capital of Kyiv, named Warsaw, Bratislava, Istanbul, Budapest or Baku as alternative venues for talks, before accepting the Belarus border.
+Zelenskyy named Warsaw, Bratislava, Istanbul, Budapest and Baku as alternative venues for talks, before accepting the Belarus border.

 MANY UKRAINIANS FLEE, SOME RETURN TO FIGHT

-Those fleeing Europe’s largest armed conflict since World War II grew to 368,000 Ukrainians — mostly women and children, the United Nations’ refugee agency said.
+The number of Ukrainians fleeing Europe’s largest armed conflict since World War II grew to 368,000, mostly women and children, the United Nations’ refugee agency said Sunday.
 That figure more than doubles the agency’s estimate from the day before.

-The line of vehicles at the Poland-Ukraine border stretched 14 kilometers (8.7 miles) long, and those fleeing had to endure long waits in freezing temperatures overnight.
+The line of vehicles at the Poland-Ukraine border stretched for 14 kilometers (almost 9 miles), and those fleeing had to endure long waits in freezing temperatures overnight.
 Over 100,000 people have crossed into Poland alone, according to Polish officials.
 An additional 66,000 refugees have entered Hungary, with more than 23,000 entering on Saturday alone, according to the Hungarian officials.

 In the rush to escape the bombs and tanks, a trickle of brave men and women headed home to defend Ukraine.
 At a border crossing in southern Poland, Associated Press journalists spoke to people in a line heading against the tide.
 They included 20 Ukrainian truck drivers who worked in Europe and wanted to face combat.